rchincha/project-stacker.github.io/docs/features.md

 ## Single Binary

-One statically built binary for simplified download and install with no additional dependencies or services.
+One statically built binary for simplified download and installation with no additional dependencies or services.

 ## Unprivileged